kwassarman/Chem308/PIB.md

 The energies of the particle in the contrained infinite region of space is quantized, and the energies and $$\Psi$$ of the particle are labeled by the principle quantum number, n.
 Because the time independent Schrödinger is describing a specific state, when the principle quantum number, n, is chosen for either the energy or $$\Psi$$, then it is also chosen for the other.
 For example, if the energy is for n=1, then $$\Psi$$ is also for n=1.

 Matlab can be used to plot the wavefunctions at different energy states, ([Particle in a box](PIB5.m)).
 The potential well can be modified to observe how the wavefunctions react to the change.
-In order for the code to work, the eigenvalues and eigenvectors need to be sorted, so this code [here](eigsort.m) also needs to be open.

 ## Progress of Matlab Code